Renwar-P/cryptalk/README.md

 - requests-oauthlib==1.3.1
 - sqlparse==0.4.4

+## Testing

+The testing done in this project is largely manual testing.
+The results are displayed in a separate [Testing](TESTING.md) file.

 ## Bugs
 During development of this project I encountered several bugs.
 Some of them are covered here: